LidkeLab/smite/paper/paper.md

 models for characterizing dimers in SPT results), a variety of visualizations, experimental point spread function creation and characterization, all sprinkled with various examples of usage.
 Interaction with these tools is via GUIs or scripting.
-See \autoref{fig:smite_overview} for several examples of GUIs.
+See \autoref{fig:smite_overview} for several examples of SMITE GUIs.

 SMITE is a tool designed to be used by researchers and upper level students interested in fluorescence single molecule imaging and applications.
 Parts of